JanSharp/VRCJanSharpCommon/README.md

 ### Libraries

 - ArrList: Makes it easier to make list like arrays.
 They are statically typed, unlike DataLists
 - ArrQueue: Makes it easier to make queue like arrays.
-First in, first out
+Statically typed.
+Elements can be enqueued and dequeued from either side (front or back), though it would likely be used in cases where first in first out is desired
 - Base64: Validate base 64 encoded strings to prevent throwing exceptions on invalid input
 - BuildTimeIdAssignment: Associates ids with custom script instances in the scene at build time, while ensuring an id never gets reused, even ids for deleted script instances do not get reused
   - The BypassBuildTimeIdAssignment component can be used to mark an object and its children to be ignored by this system, meaning they will not get ids assigned to them